 - Look for housing well in advance.
 Since Chicago is home to so many unique neighborhoods, many people are on the hunt for very specific places to live.
 Starting your search early will give you a leg up on other buyers.

 - Don’t forget to request a parking permit.
 Although you don’t have to obtain a moving permit to move to Chicago, you’ll need a parking permit for many neighborhoods in the city.

 Chicago is a vibrant, thriving city, and moving there is an adventure.
-Browse our other blogs for more tips on how to make your move to the Windy City as stress-free as possible.
+Browse our other moving blogs for more tips on how to make your move to the Windy City as stress-free as possible.

 If you live in the city of Chicago or the Chicagoland area, Mid-West Moving & Storage is happy to help organize and coordinate your move.
 As a full-service moving company, our movers are trained and experienced to help home and business owners move everything efficiently and effectively.